grafana/grafana/docs/sources/administration/configuration.md

 ### sampling_server_url

-sampling_server_url is the URL of sampling manager that can provide sampling strategy to this service.
+sampling_server_url is the URL of a sampling manager that providing a sampling strategy to this service.

 ### zipkin_propagation